Easy Spinach Artichoke Phyllo Bites – VIDEO

 This recipe just so happens to fall into those last two bullet points perfectly.
 Throw on a pretty dress, turn on some Michael Bublé Christmas music and pour yourself a glass of champagne and you’re all set.

 These tasty spinach artichoke bites are great hot out of the oven but if they settle in to room temperature before they are devoured, they’ll still taste phenomenal.
-But I’ve tried these, and I’m pretty sure they won’t be given the chance to move into room temperature.
+However, I’m pretty sure they won’t be given the chance to move into room temperature.
 They’ll be eaten up before they have a chance to drop even a degree in temperature!

 I love to keep a couple of packages of these Athens® Phyllo Shells in my freezer because they are incredibly versatile.
-You can put just about anything into these and you’re left with a cute little appetizer or dessert.
-I’ve put chocolate and pumpkin in them to create insanely easy desserts, but this might be my favorite use yet.
-I love spinach artichoke ANYthing so these are obviously no exception.
+You can put just about anything into these to make a cute little appetizer or dessert.
+One of my favorites is spring herbs with cream cheese.
+I’ve also put chocolate and pumpkin in them to create insanely easy desserts.
+This recipe for spinach artichoke phyllo bites might be my favorite use yet though.
+I love spinach artichoke ANYthing.

 Husband’s take: He loved these too!